raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 ***Faerie Fire***.
 You can expend 1 charge as an action to cast *faerie fire* from the ring.

 ***Ball Lightning***.
-You can expend 2 charges as an action to create one to four 3-foot diameter spheres of lightning.
+You can expend 2 charges as an action to create one to four 0.9m diameter spheres of lightning.
 The more spheres you create, the less powerful each sphere is individually.

-Each sphere appears in an unoccupied space you can see within 120 feet of you.
+Each sphere appears in an unoccupied space you can see within 36.0m of you.
 The spheres last as long as you concentrate (as if concentrating on a spell), up to 1 minute.
-Each sphere sheds dim light in a 30-foot radius.
+Each sphere sheds dim light in a 9.0m radius.

-As a bonus action, you can move each sphere up to 30 feet, but no farther than 120 feet away from you.
-When a creature other than you comes within 5 feet of a sphere, the sphere discharges lightning at that creature and disappears.
+As a bonus action, you can move each sphere up to 9.0m, but no farther than 36.0m away from you.
+When a creature other than you comes within 1.5m of a sphere, the sphere discharges lightning at that creature and disappears.
 That creature must make a DC 15 Dexterity saving throw.
 On a failed save, the creature takes lightning damage based on the number of spheres you created.

 | **Spheres** | **Lightning Damage** |
 | ----------- | -------------------- |